 Chicken salad is such a great crowd-pleaser for parties and can be enjoyed in loads of other ways too!
 Give some of these ideas a try:

 - Use it as a super satisfying filling for jacket potatoes.

 - Stuff it into a fresh baguette with lettuce and tomato for a delicious sandwich.

 - Try adding some dried fruit like cranberries or raisins for a fruity burst.

 - Cold chicken salad tacos are great fun for the kids to build and perfect if they're not that into spice.
-Gather together yummy things like your chicken salad, grated cheese, lettuce, chopped tomato, avocado, chopped peppers and fill those taco shells!
+Gather together yummy things like your chicken salad, grated cheese, lettuce, chopped tomato, avocado, peppers.
+Then fill those taco shells!

 For more tips on freezing food to reduce waste, check out my other how to freeze food articles.

-I hope you've found this post helpful and its given you some ideas and tips to make the most of your chicken salad, and your freezer space!
+I hope this post helps you to make the most of your salad and your freezer space!
 Have you tried freezing chicken salad?
 Let me know how you get on and feel free to ask any questions in the comments below!